a15lam/df-wemo/README.md

 # df-wemo
-A DreamFactory service to control Belkin Wemo devices.
-It also supports Sonoff devices with custom firmware found [here](https://github.com/a15lam/sonoff/blob/master/arduino/SSDP_and_webserver/SSDP_and_webserver.ino)
+A DreamFactory service to control [Belkin Wemo](http://www.belkin.com/us/Products/c/home-automation/) devices.
+It also supports Sonoff devices with custom firmware found [here](https://github.com/a15lam/sonoff/blob/master/arduino/SSDP_and_webserver/SSDP_and_webserver.ino).

 # Installation
 In your DreamFactory installation root run